 Commercial Insurance Leads

-Commercial insurance is usually used to protect a business from possible risk and includes property damage, legal issues, employees’ grievances, and so on.
+Commercial insurance usually protects a business from possible risk and includes property damage, legal issues, employee grievances, etc.

-Commercial insurance leads are usually business owners, entrepreneurs, and businesses who wish to bullet-proof their business and avoid loss.
+Commercial insurance leads are usually business owners, entrepreneurs, and businesses who wish to bulletproof their businesses and avoid loss.

 Home Insurance Leads

 Home insurance is a type of insurance that protects homeowners and renters against damage and theft.
 This insurance usually covers damage to a property’s exterior and interior, personal liability for harm to others, and theft.